Swatch Celebrates Lunar New Year 2024 With Colourful Year Of The Dragon Collection

 Swatch Year of the Dragon 2024 collection: Pricing details

-The prices for the Year of the Dragon watch collection range between HKD 670 and HKD 1,680 and are now available to shop on the brand’s website and in select offline stores.
+The prices for the Year of the Dragon watch collection range between THB 3,150 and THB 7,900 and are now available to shop on the brand’s website and in select offline stores.

 Here are the pricing details for each model from the collection.